jg1011/rust-basics/README.md

 ### A crucial remark

-This IS NOT a rust project, simply a collection of notes and mini-projects I've made while learning rust.
+This is NOT a rust project, simply a collection of notes and mini-projects I've made while learning rust.
 It is designed as a reference for myself (and perhaps others, though making your own is almost certainly better) and as such I am not going to be following any large-scale rust project conventions, even if this ends up containing a reasonable amount of code.

 ### Links